-With today's article I'm going a bit 'out of the sow, but do not want to open a flame with the subject Movement 5 Location, I just simply observe the facts.
+With today's article I'm going a little’ off-beat, but do not want to open a flame with the subject Movement 5 Location, I just simply observe the facts.
 I see today that expelled through an online vote, with the 65% majority, Adele Gambaro, a senator of M5S with which I have no ties of any kind.
 Perhaps not everyone knows that if the Gambaro did not want to resign could continue to occupy the chair that already occupies, although consistency wants you to resign.

-My purpose is to be political judgment will not, but only a reflection that drives us (me first, as a sympathizer of the Movement) to strive for the best, to transparency.
+My opinion, however, no political vuol'essere, but only a reflection that drives us (me first, as a sympathizer of the Movement) to strive for the best, to transparency.
 And that is why I state that I write this article as a citizen free, not tied to political parties, not bound to memberships of various nature, currently sympathizer of the Movement and (alas, given my limited finances) not subsidized in the preparation of this article.

 I'm going straight to the point of the matter, I think should be a point of central importance within the members of the M5S: How many and which people have access to software used for online voting?
 We are confident that voting takes place in a transparent?
 We are confident that the votes should really anonymous?